Torn (song): Music video

 The music video to Natalie Imbruglia's cover version, filmed on 25 October 1997 under the direction of Alison Maclean, features a shot of an apartment where the angle of vision never changes.
 Shots of Imbruglia singing along with the song are interspersed with footage of her and British actor Jeremy Sheffield engaging in a romantically inclined conversation.
 These few scenes turn out to be B-roll footage, as the two actors are seen fumbling their lines and positions; and the director constantly steps into frame to redirect the two.
 During the last chorus, the apartment walls start wobbling and the crew comes to dismantle it, revealing the location to be a set inside a soundstage.
 Imbruglia begins to dance during the finishing guitar solo as her "world" crumbles around her.

+For unknown reasons, the music video for the song on YouTube is blocked in Latin America (except Mexico and Brazil), Germany, Libya, Egypt, Sudan, the Middle East (except Turkey and Israel), China, Southeast Asia (except Vietnam) and New Zealand.

 David Armand

 The song was pantomimed by David Armand for a 2005 HBO broadcast which spread on the internet.
 This popularity of the "Karaoke for the Deaf" performance by Armand as Johan Lippowitz resulted in the 2006 live performance (Amnesty International's Secret Policeman's Ball) with Imbruglia where she sings "Torn" and then joins into the "interpretive dance" pantomime featuring both Armand and Imbruglia acting out the words of the song.